 An integrated approach to environmental responsibilities

-While the Venture manages the environmental risks and impacts of its operations through Glencore's groupwide environmental risk and performance management framework, it tailors its approach to environmental management to its specific operational and business management processes, while remaining consistent with the commitments and specifications of Xstrata’s groupwide sustainable development and risk management frameworks.
+While the Venture manages the environmental risks and impacts of its operations through Glencore's groupwide environmental risk and performance management framework, it tailors its approach to environmental management to its specific operational and business management processes, while remaining consistent with the commitments and specifications of Glencore’s groupwide sustainable development and risk management frameworks.

-Management accountability is central to Xstrata’s integrated approach.
+Management accountability is central to Glencore’s integrated approach.
 Every year Glencore reviews its environmental risks and opportunities as part of its business strategy and planning process.
 It captures and integrates environmental risks into its site, divisional and commodity business unit and Group-level risk registers.
 This approach involves the whole management team, not just its environmental specialists, in the analysis and treatment of environmental risks and performance.

 Glencore’s sustainable development assurance programme, which aligns with ISO 14001 and the International Council of Mining and Metals’ (ICMM) Sustainable Development Principles, requires independent site audits in the Venture every three years.
 These audits, undertaken by specialists, include assessments of both environmental management systems and risks.
 Each site uses the findings from these audits when they prepare their annual sustainable development improvement plans.
 The Venture’s executive team tracks and reviews these plans.
 Site specific environmental compliance and system audits are used to identify opportunities to improve environmental management at the Venture’s sites.